Skip to main content

 Acceptance Testing

 Acceptance testing determines whether the system is fit for its intended use.
 It is typically carried out by the customer, the business departments or actual users.
 Its goal is formal confirmation that the system meets the agreed requirements.
 The test basis consists of user requirements, contracts, acceptance criteria and regulatory provisions.
-The ISTQB distinguishes several forms: user acceptance testing (UAT), in which real users evaluate the system under realistic conditions; operational acceptance testing; alpha and beta testing; and regulatory acceptance testing in safety-critical domains.
+Acceptance testing comes in several forms: user acceptance testing (UAT), in which real users evaluate the system under realistic conditions; operational acceptance testing; alpha and beta testing; and regulatory acceptance testing in safety-critical domains.

 Acceptance testing asks a fundamentally different question than system testing.
 System testing asks: “Does the system work as specified?”
 Acceptance testing asks: “Is this system what we actually need?”
 The distinction sounds subtle but has tangible consequences.
 A system can pass every system test and still fail acceptance if the specification did not capture what the users truly needed.
 Confuse the two questions and you end up holding a correctly built solution to a misunderstood problem.